Investors

 Revenio’s Board of Directors decides on the remuneration of the Group’s leadership team, other financial benefits, and the principles of the performance-based bonus system, including potential stock options and share-based compensation, in accordance with the conditions determined by the General Meeting and the Remuneration Policy presented to the General Meeting.
 Proposals for the remuneration of the Group's leadership team members are prepared by the Board or a committee appointed by it.
 However, the fixed salaries of the leadership team members are decided based on the CEO’s proposal.
 To avoid conflicts of interest, the individuals being rewarded cannot participate in decisions regarding their own remuneration.

 The short-term incentives for leadership team members are determined annually based on the achievement of the company’s financial targets and individual performance goals set by the Board.
 Short-term incentive programs are based on business performance and the achievement of selected strategic objectives assigned to each management team member according to their role.
-In 2024, the targets for short-term performance bonuses and their achievement were based on Revenio’s comparable revenue, EBITDA, cash flow from operations, and other individual strategic objectives and ESG metrics.
+In 2025, the targets for short-term performance bonuses and their achievement were based on Revenio’s comparable revenue, EBITDA, cash flow from operations, and other individual strategic objectives and ESG metrics.

 The targets of long-term performance-based share-based compensation schemes are set and fixed for the entire earnings period at its start.
 Long-term incentives typically use a three-year earning period, and the payment of rewards is conditional on continued employment.

-In the 2024 financial year, the total fixed annual salary of the Group's leadership team (excluding the CEO) was EUR 1,272,395.81.
+In the 2025 financial year, the total pay and remuneration of the Group's leadership team (excluding the CEO) was EUR 1,588,264.22 (2024: 1,272,395.81).

 Leadership team members residing in Finland have a voluntary defined contribution supplementary pension insurance.
 Other members of the Group’s leadership team are covered by the statutory pension system of their respective country of residence.